vipul2802/o365hq.com/content/faq/What is the best way to purchase Office 365 subscriptions or standalone plans.md

 +++
-title = "What is the best way to purchase Office 365 subscriptions or standalone plans?" description = "What is the best way to purchase Office 365 subscriptions or standalone plans?" date = 2018-06-22
+title = "What is the best way to purchase Microsoft 365 subscriptions or standalone plans?" description = "What is the best way to purchase Microsoft 365 subscriptions or standalone plans?" date = 2018-06-22

 [taxonomies]
-tags = ["office 365"]
+tags = ["office 365", "microsoft 365"]
 +++

-You can purchase your Office 365 subscription in a few different ways (or channels):\
+You can purchase your Microsoft 365 subscription in a few different ways (or channels):\

 1. Through the Cloud Solution Provider (CSP) program.
 Best for